Daryl Green: Amateur

 In 1986, Green began playing for a semi-pro team, F.C.
 Seattle, which played in the Western Soccer Alliance (WSA).
-While the team had several collegiate players, such as Green, it also boasted the presence of national team and professional, ex-NASL, players.
+While the team had several collegiate players, such as Green, it also had national team and professional, ex-NASL, players.
 Green continued to play with F.C.
 Seattle, which changed its name to the Seattle Storm, not to be confused with the current women's basketball team of the same name, through the 1989 season.

 National team

 In 1988, Green was called into the national team camp as it prepared for the upcoming Summer Olympics.
+Participated in the Olympics on behalf of the USA, played in England and Ireland.